Freiling87/CCU/README.md

 If you make content with CCU, you are *strongly advised* to put [Mod], [CCU] or something similar in your steam upload title to catch their attention.
 You could also put a warning in the upload's image.
 If they don't have CCU and try to play your content, it will play as a (really confusing) vanilla campaign.

 In the upload's description, provide a link to the Player Edition and advise them to install it for the full experience.
+#		Development Priorities
+In light of certain questions I've received, I think it is important to be clear about my priorities for this project:
+- All content will be retro-compatible.
+The newest release of CCU will always maintain or improve the functioning of content made with older versions.
+- In terms of content, my main goal is to modularize vanilla features to allow designers full control over the basics.
+Adding new custom content comes later.
+- Custom content is curated to allow maximum flexibility and reusability.
+If a single CCU feature is cool *on its own*, then it probably needs to be broken down into modularized parts.
+If it can't be broken down and only has one application, it's either crucial or completely unnecessary.
 #		Campaign Utilities
 ##			Mutators
 These are on hold for version 2.
 They include Level Branching, Big Quest controls,